farooqkz/farooqkz.github.io/content/computer/on-the-importance-of-alternative-machine-learning.md

 ## What are ANNs?

-To answer this question, we first need to understand what a "neuron" is and only after that, we can understand the whole concept which is a netowrk formed by these small units.
+To answer this question, we first need to understand what a "neuron" is and only after that, we can understand the whole concept which is a network formed by these small units.
 Mathematically speaking, a neuron is a math function which takes a vector of reals, computes each of them with another real named "weight" and will output 1 only if the sum of these multiplications is greater than a threshold:

 $$